Providing support for schools and other organisations

-The key purpose of bibic is to ensure that children with physical, sensory or learning difficulties can reach their full potential.
-We believe that working with professionals, the family and the child provides the best chance of achieving that goal.
+The key purpose of bibic is to ensure that children and young people with disabilities or difficulties reach their potential.
+We believe that working together with professionals, the family and the child provides the best chance of achieving that goal.

-bibic has 42 years of experience as a service provider and has been working closely with like-minded organisations as part of their service delivery as well as delivering services on their behalf.
+bibic has more than 45 years of experience as a service provider and has been working closely with like-minded organisations as part of their service delivery as well as delivering services on their behalf.

-Throughout this time, we have become skilled in providing bespoke services for local authorities, schools and other organisations which include therapy packages for children and young people along with training and seminars for professionals and parents.
+Throughout this time at bibic, we have become skilled in providing bespoke services for local authorities, schools and other organisations which include therapy packages for children and young people along with training and seminars for professionals and parents.

 We pride ourselves on delivering excellent outcomes for children.
 Our service is child centred, and is continuously developed using feedback from the parents, children, professionals and the organisations we work with.
 We monitor our service using performance indicators and outcomes that demonstrate the impact our therapy is having, highlighting the progress each individual child is making.